cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

    3) Feynman ciphers (3 parts, two are still unsolved)
    4) Kryptos sculpture (4 parts, the last one is still unsolved)
-   5) Double-Column-Transposition (Doppelwuerfel) (riddle created by Klaus Schmeh, plaintext is English, unsolved)
+   5) Double-Column-Transposition (Doppelwuerfel) (riddle created by Klaus Schmeh, plaintext is English, solved)
    6) "The Adventure of the Dancing Men" ("Die tanzenden Maennchen") by Arthur Conan Doyle (Sherlock Holmes)(transliterated, solved)
    7) Harry-Potter cipher (riddle created by Klaus Schmeh, plaintext is